akravets/Spring/README.md

 To enable h2 database we add ``` spring.h2.console.enabled=true ``` to application.properties file.

 In resources folder adding ```data.sql``` database schema file will execute it when Spring application has started.

+# JPA
+Java Persistance API maps Java objects directly to database tables.
+Instead of creating SQL queries and mapping results to Java objects, JPA maps Java objects directly to database tables so that queries can be executed directly.